 - Partner with social service providers, social workers, homelessness engagement coordinators, health sciences librarians, public health staff, and health care providers.

-- Improve your deescalation and communication skills through trainings and reading books, such as the Librarians Guide to Homelessness (available in the MLS Professional Collection).
+- Improve your deescalation and communication skills through trainings and professional reading.

 - Have "Who to Call" referral information ready to provide to patrons in-crisis.